TheInfiniteKind/moneydance_open/python_scripts/net_account_balances/net_account_balances_readme.txt

 - You can select to total together Accounts / Categories (by date range) / Securities....

 - You can change the name of each row, the balance type, and the currency to display.
 Also Active/Inactive items.

+- You can also add row separators to optionally put horizontal lines above / below rows to separate sections

 - AutoSum:
   - You can turn AutoSum ON/OFF: When on,  AutoSum recursively totals the selected account and all its sub-accounts